auth0/docs/articles/connections/email-verification.md

   - connections
 contentType: how-to
 ---
-#  Email Verification for Azure AD and ADFS
+# Email Verification for Azure AD and ADFS connections

 Auth0 user's profile has an `email_verified` field.
 The way it is set depends on the connection type.
 For database connections, users need to go through an email validation flow.
 For federated connections, the identity providers can return the email_verified field, based on their own criteria.